tonyinarula/Medicare-Part-D-Prescribing-Analysis/README.md

 DuckDB · Python (pandas, plotly, seaborn) · Tableau Public

 ### Key Findings
-- There are 779 times where a state has only one provider for a specialty
+- There are 779 times where a state has only one CMS provider for a specialty.
+States like California and Florida have over 20 specialties with only one provider for the whole state.
-- [Your actual finding #2]
+- Puerto Rico is the most underserved US jurisdiction, with 7 specialties having far fewer  CMS providers than expected
 - [One surprising or non-obvious observation]

 ### Tableau Dashboard